info

 Although he no longer lives on the road, his past imbues his visual storytelling.
 Coulon's imagery is that of one whose love for his subject matter overwhelms the frame.
 His work speaks the language of the street and transient Americana.
 Coulon's photographs explore everyday splendor and profound moments that often go unnoticed among marketed notions of refinement, class, and commerce.

-His first book of photography, Revel & Revolt, is a co-edition with Burn Barrel Press and Defend New Orleans’ imprint: DNO books.
-In it, Coulon presents his straightforward yet personal visual documentation of protests, parades, and the punk scene in New Orleans from 2013 to 2020.
+His first monograph, Revel & Revolt, was published on April 12th, 2021—a co-edition between Burn Barrel Press and Defend New Orleans’ imprint, DNO books.
+Inside, Coulon presents his straightforward yet personal visual documentation of protests, parades, and the punk scene in New Orleans from 2013 to 2020.

 CV available upon request.